Interpreting The Results Of The Engine Compression Test

 - ANSWER: The result of this subtraction is the lowest possible compression value any cylinder can have.

-Now, let me give you a more specific example: Let's say that a 2.2L Honda Accord I'm working on produced the following compression readings:
+Now, let me give you a more specific example: Let's say that my engine compression test produced the following compression readings:

 My next step is to do the following calculation: